Kodak: Founding

-Eastman entered a partnership with Henry Strong in 1880 and the Eastman Dry Plate Company was founded on January 1, 1881, with Strong as president and Eastman as treasurer.
+Eastman entered a partnership with Henry Strong in 1880, and the Eastman Dry Plate Company was founded on January 1, 1881, with Strong as president and Eastman as treasurer.
 Initially, the company sold dry plates for cameras, but Eastman's interest turned to replacing glass plates altogether with a new roll film process.
 On October 1, 1884, the company was re-incorporated as the Eastman Dry Plate and Film Company.
 In 1885, Eastman patented the first practical film roll holder with William Walker, which would allow dry plate cameras to store multiple exposures in a camera simultaneously.
 That same year, Eastman patented a form of paper film he called "American film".
 Eastman would continue experimenting with cameras and hired chemist Henry Reichenbach to improve the film.
 These experiments would culminate in an 1889 patent for nitrocellulose film.
-As the company continued to grow, it was re-incorporated several more times.
-In November 1889, it was renamed the Eastman Company and 10,000 shares of stock were issued for $100.
+As the company continued to grow, it was reincorporated several more times.
+In November 1889, it was renamed the Eastman Company, and 10,000 shares of stock were issued for $100.
 On May 23, 1892, another round of capitalization occurred and it was renamed Eastman Kodak.
 An Eastman Kodak of New Jersey was established in 1901 and existed simultaneously with the Eastman Kodak of New York until 1936, when the New York corporation was dissolved and its assets were transferred to the New Jersey corporation.
-Kodak remains incorporated in New Jersey today, although its headquarters are in Rochester.
+Kodak remains incorporated in New Jersey today, although its headquarters is in Rochester.

 The Kodak camera

 In 1888, the Kodak camera was patented by Eastman.
 It was a box camera with a fixed-focus lens on the front and no viewfinder; two V shape silhouettes at the top aided in aiming in the direction of the subject.
-At the top it had a rotating key to advance the film, a pull-string to set the shutter, and a button on the side to release it, exposing the celluloid film.
+At the top, it had a rotating key to advance the film, a pull-string to set the shutter, and a button on the side to release it, exposing the celluloid film.
 Inside, it had a rotating bar to operate the shutter.
 When the user pressed the button to take a photograph, an inner rope was tightened and the exposure began.
 Once the photograph had been taken, the user had to rotate the upper key to change the selected frame within the celluloid tape.

 The $25 camera came pre-loaded with a film roll of 100 exposures, and could be mailed to Eastman's headquarters in Rochester with $10 for processing.
 The camera would be returned with prints, negatives, and a new roll of film.
 Additional rolls were also sold for $2 to professional photographers who wished to develop their own photographs.
 By unburdening the photographer from the complicated and expensive process of film development, photography became more accessible than ever before.
 The camera was an immediate success with the public and launched a fad of amateur photography.
 Eastman's advertising slogan, "You Press the Button, We Do the Rest", soon entered the public lexicon, and was referenced by Chauncey Depew in a speech and Gilbert and Sullivan in their opera Utopia, Limited.